 The primary aim of trigger emails is to provide information to their recipients.
 Selling goals are only secondary.
 It ensures that a recipient walks through a process to begin or finish a task.
 In contrast, in marketing emails, the primary goal is to promote products or services.
 Some of the best marketing email examples are as follows-

 - Sales campaigns and Promotionals

 These emails are sent to the recipient with the intent to make a sale.
 These emails contain a lot of information about the brand.

 As for trigger emails, the following will trigger a user’s interaction with the app or website.

 Generally, businesses use a combination of both types of emails with specific intents and aims.

-How does trigger email campaigns works ?
+How do trigger email campaigns work?

 - Welcome Emails